Astronomy Graduate Program

 h) Special financial assistance.
 If a student has an unusual need for research assistance and there are compelling scientific reasons for such assistance, contacting the department chairperson or the Director of McDonald Observatory may be helpful.

-- The assigning of department assistantships depends on the source of funds.
-Teaching assistantships (together with course assignments) and certain departmental research assistantships are announced by the chairperson of the UGSCOM usually in August.
+assignments that year, in consultation with the department chair.
 Other research assistantships that are paid from research grants are awarded either by or with the consent of the faculty member or research scientist who is principal investigator for the grant.
 These awards generally are made in accordance with department policies for the awarding of financial aid, as described above.
-You are free to contact directly the principal investigators of grants at any time concerning financial aid, but any arrangements made must be reported to the chairperson of the UGSCOM.
+You are free to contact directly the principal investigators of grants at any time concerning financial aid, but any arrangements made must be reported to your research supervisor and to the department chair.

-- Because the overall picture and the policies for financial aid within the department can change from year to year, you might check with the Chairperson of the Department of Astronomy or the Graduate Advisor concerning possible changes.
+- Because the overall picture and the policies for financial aid within the department can change from year to year, you might check with the Chair of the Department of Astronomy or the Graduate Advisor concerning possible changes.
 Policy memoranda concerning financial aid and award procedures will be distributed as appropriate.

 - Generally speaking, students are not appointed for more than 20 hours/week.
 Exceptions for special situations are sometimes made; students with valid reasons for appointments in excess of 20 hours/week should consult with the Graduate Advisor.
 Additional employment outside the department usually impedes progress toward the degree, but it may also provide experience valuable for future careers.
 For example, if your goal is to teach in a small college, you may benefit from teaching at a local community college.
 Any outside employment should be discussed with your research advisor and/or the Graduate Advisor.

-X. Student Educational Records
+V. Student Educational Records

 are governed by the Family Educational Rights and Privacy Act as described in Chapter 9, Appendix C to the University Catalogue: General Information.
 Only authorized persons will have access to these files.

 W. Sources of Information concerning the Graduate Program

 - The Graduate School maintains a webpage with regular updates on their policies, regulations, and administrative procedures.
 Many Graduate School forms and their instructions can be found on their webpage at http://www.utexas.edu/ogs/.